Zhelev92/qa-inflation-dashboard/docs/README.md

 #  SwissCRM – Automation Project

-This repository contains automated UI tests for Inflation Dashboard using Playwright and TypeScript, following the **Page Object Model (POM)** pattern.
+This repository contains automated UI tests for DemoShop using Playwright and TypeScript, following the **Page Object Model (POM)** pattern.

 ---